 One of the altars is in a room separate from the church itself and is dominated by a picture of Mary with the infant Jesus.
 An attractive rug covers the stone floor in front of the altar.
 Nearby is an ornately carved wooden chair painted gold; the upholstery is ruby-coloured.
 The chair looks very much like a throne for a bishop or the Patriarch of Constantinople/ Istanbul himself.

 One of the most notable features of the church is the slim bell tower that rises above the entrance.
-Pictures of the church dating from the 19th century suggest that the church once had a bell tower taller than the one that exists today, and the taller bell tower appears to be what existed at the time of the genocide itself.
+Pictures of the church dating from the 19th century suggest that the church once had a bell tower taller than the one today, and the taller bell tower appears to be what existed at the time of the genocide itself.

 Next, I walked east of the church to part of the old city where some of Diyarbakir’s poorest families live.
 Most men were at work, despite it being a Sunday, or with friends in tea houses or barber’s shops, so the residential streets were dominated by women and children.
-In many parts of the old city buildings private, religious or civil have been constructed with the same dark-coloured stone found in the walls and gates that encircle the district, but along the streets which I walked most old structures have been replaced by houses and small apartment blocks made with breeze blocks covered with plaster.
+In many parts of the old city buildings private, religious or civil have been constructed with the same dark-coloured stone found in the walls and gates that encircle the district, but along the streets where I walked most old structures have been replaced by houses and small apartment blocks made with breeze blocks covered with plaster.
 As a consequence, the walls are painted many eye-catching colours that look their best in the late afternoon sunshine.
 It proved a wonderful time to be walking around.